 Tinnitus is a condition characterized by hearing sounds in the ears or head that do not originate from an outside source.
 The sounds can vary from ringing, buzzing or escaping steam to chirping and thumping.
 Any sound that does not come from an outside source is defined as tinnitus.

 There is some confusion as to the correct pronunciation of the word tinnitus.
 Many people pronounce it tin-night’-us while others, including most doctors, prefer to say tin’-i-tus.
 Both pronunciations are considered correct and many dictionaries list it either way.
-However, the Old English Dictionary, which is renowned for delving into the history of words, describes the first usage from old German as tin-night’-us.
+However, the Oxford English Dictionary, which is renowned for delving into the history of words, describes the first usage from old German as tin-night’-us.

 Tinnitus affects over 50 million Americans to varying degrees.
 Fortunately, most people do not have a serious problem with it.
 However, over 15 million people in the US visit an Ear, Nose and Throat physician (Otolaryngologist) annually seeking help for their condition.
 In many cases they are told there is nothing that can be done.
 In some cases, an organic cause is found that has a treatment option.
 Here we will attempt to explain the tinnitus causes and available tinnitus treatment options.

 After brief descriptions there are links to deeper discussions of these issues.

 Sensorineural Hearing Loss (SNHL) Sensorineural hearing loss occurs when there is damage to the cochlea or to the nerve pathways from the inner ear to the auditory cortex in the brain.
 There are many causes of SNHL but the most prevalent two are age-related hearing loss and excessive noise exposure.
 According to the American Tinnitus Association, 70% of all tinnitus is caused by noise exposure.